linuup/SpaceLook/README.md

 # SpaceLook

-SpaceLook is a fast Windows preview tool inspired by the simple idea that files should open just enough before you fully open them.
+SpaceLook is a fast Windows preview tool。
 Hover a file, folder, shortcut, or desktop item.
 Press `Space`.
 SpaceLook opens a lightweight preview window near your workflow, then closes just as quickly when you are done.

 ## Highlights